 The mission of the department of educational foundations and leadership (EDFL) is to prepare and develop educational leaders and scholars to be agents of transformation on all levels of educational systems.
-A learning paradigm informs our graduate programs, which are student-centered, inquiry-based, and integrated in terms of theory and practice, and lead to graduate degrees (Master's, Ed.S., Ed.D., and Ph.D.).
-Graduate degrees are available in educational administration and supervision, educational psychology, research and measurement, social foundations of education (including philosophy, sociology, and history of education).
+A learning paradigm informs our graduate programs, which are student-centered, inquiry-based, and integrated in terms of theory and practice, and grounded in the mission of the Judith Herb College of Education.
+We offer graduate degrees (Master's, Ed.S., Ed.D., and Ph.D.) in educational administration and supervision, educational psychology, research and measurement, and social foundations of education (including philosophy, sociology, and history of education).